 An internationally recognised estuaries and wetlands expert specialising in field, laboratory and numerical modelling studies related to estuarine dynamics and wetland hydrology.

 Jamie completed his Masters Thesis in 2015 on the stability of tidal inlets in restored coastal wetlands.
-He was the lead project engineer working on the Big Swamp Restoration Project and the Lower Manning River Drainage Remediation Action Plan, and is currently undertaking a 3-year, water quality monitoring program at the Big Swamp site.
+He was the lead project engineer working on the Big Swamp Restoration Project and the Lower Manning River Drainage Remediation Action Plan, and is currently undertaking a water quality monitoring program at the Big Swamp site.
 Jamie has also recently completed several extensive boat wave-riverbank vulnerability assessments on the Hawkesbury, Clarence, and Williams Rivers, NSW.
 Jamie is currently working on several large wetland restoration projects (both research and applied) throughout NSW.

 - 2015: Winner Green Globe Awards - Big Swamp Recovery: Evidence Supporting Innovation